Junyihe1107/Writing-Web-Application/README.md

 # UGC Sharing Application
-A web application using React and Redux based on the json-server
+A web application using React and Redux based on the json-server.